kdheepak/blog/content/36-unicode-cheat-sheet.md

 🤦🏼‍♂️
 ```

-As mentioned earlier, indexing into a Python Unicode string gives us the codepoint at that location.
+As mentioned earlier, indexing into a Python Unicode string gives us the code point at that location.

 ```python